craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Stashable
 This weapon can be stored in such a matter that it requires no slots of your carrying capacity to do so.

-### "Close"
-This weapon is designed to be useable as effectively in close-quarters as it is at-range.
-You do not incur disadvantage while making ranged attacks while an opposing combatant is within 5 feet.

 ### Thrown
 This weapon is designed to be thrown.
 The first item in the range column is the default range of the weapon.
 The second item in the range column is the extended range of the weapon; making such a distanced attack puts the attack roll at disadvantage.